 Grouping of Cancer Stages

-This occurs during the beginning of cancer, affecting the surface of the bladder’s inner lining.
-The cancer has not affected the underlying connective tissues and the muscles are not affected.
-This stage of bladder cancer is referred to as non-invasive papillary urothelial carcinoma.
+It occurs during the beginning of cancer, affecting the surface of the bladder’s inner lining.
+The cancer has not affected the underlying connective tissues and the muscles.
+Other name for this stage of bladder cancer is non-invasive papillary urothelial carcinoma.
 On the TNM staging system, it is Ta, N0, M0.

 Medically, this stage of bladder cancer is called flat/carcinoma in situ.
 The cancer grows in the inner lining of the bladder without affecting bladder muscles, tissues or its hollow part.
 On the TNM staging system, it is Tis, N0, M0.

-The bladder cancer has gone beyond the bladder lining into the lamina propria mucosae.
-The muscles of the bladder wall, lymph nodes or surrounding organs are not affected.
+The bladder cancer has spread beyond the bladder lining into the lamina propria mucosae.
+The bladder wall muscles, lymph nodes or surrounding organs are unaffected.
 The corresponding TNM staging system is T1, N0, M0.

-Bladder cancer has invaded the bladder wall’s thick muscles.
-This stage is also known as invasive cancer or muscle-invasive cancer.
+Bladder cancer has invaded the bladder wall muscles.
+This stage is also called invasive cancer or muscle-invasive cancer.
 The tumor, however, has not spread to the surrounding fat, lymph nodes or organs.
 The TNM staging system is T2, N0, M0.

-The bladder cancer at this stage has metastasized beyond the bladder wall muscle to the fat layer and surrounding organs such as the prostate, the uterus or the vagina.
-The lymph nodes are, however, not affected.
-The TNM staging system for this is T4a, N0, M0.
+Bladder cancer at this stage has metastasized beyond the bladder wall muscle to the fat layer and surrounding organs, such as the prostate, the uterus or the vagina.
+The lymph nodes are unaffected.
+The TNM staging system for this is T4a, N0, M0

-This stage is determined by any of the following tumor states:
+A specialist may identify this stage observing any of the following tumor states:

 - The tumor metastases have reached the pelvic or abdominal wall without invading the lymph nodes or other organs.
 This is T4b, N0, M0.

-- The tumor metastases have reached local lymph nodes but have not gone beyond that.
+- The tumor metastases have reached local lymph nodes only.
 This is T, N1-3, M0

 - The bladder cancer may or may not have metastasized to the lymph nodes but metastases have already reached various other organs.
 This is T, any N, M1.